Similac NEC Lawsuit

 Our national product liability and mass tort firm is seeking potential Similac lawsuits against the formula manufacturer, Abbott Laboratories Inc., for failure to warn about the risks of NEC associated with Similac.

-If you bring a successful baby formula NEC lawsuit you could receive significant financial compensation.
+If you bring a successful baby formula NEC lawsuit, you could receive significant financial compensation.
 Our attorneys offer a free online consultation.
+You can also call us at 800-553-8082.

-This page was updated with new information and a new video on March 1, 2022.
+This page was updated with new information on July 27, 2024

 Link Between Similac and NEC in Premature Babies

-Similac, which is manufactured by Abbott Laboratories, is one of the most popular brands of infant formula in the U.S. Like many infant formulas, Similac is made from cow milk which is formulated to substitute for human breast milk.
+Abbott Laboratories manufactures Similac, one of the most popular brands of infant formula in the U.S. Like many infant formulas, Similac is made from cow milk and formulated to substitute for human breast milk.

 What Is NEC?